Licensing Hospice Care (216-RICR-40-10-11)

 B.The governing body or other legal authority shall furthermore be responsible to:

 1.Make services available on a twenty-four (24) hour basis to meet the needs of patients/family as required under the provisions of §§ 11.5.5(F)(2) and 11.5.5(G)(1) of this Part;

-3.Ensure conformity of the facility with all federal, state and local rules and regulations relating to fire, safety, sanitation, communicable and reportable diseases, and other relevant health and safety requirements and with all rules and regulations of this Part.
+3.Ensure conformity of the facility with all Federal, State, and local Rules and Regulations Pertaining to Fire, Safety, Sanitation, Communicable and Reportable Diseases, other relevant health and safety requirements, and all Rules and Regulations of this Part; and

-4.Implement a policy of non-discrimination in the provision of services to patients and the employment of persons without regard to race, color, creed, national origin, gender, religion, sexual orientation, age, gender identity or expression, handicapping condition or degree of handicap, in accordance with Title VI of the Civil Rights Act of 1964; U.S. Executive Order #11246 entitled “Equal Employment Opportunity”, U.S. Department of Labor regulations; Title V of the Rehabilitation Act of 1973, as amended; the Rhode Island Fair Employment Practices Act, R.I.
-Gen. Laws § et seq.; the Americans with Disabilities Act; and any other federal or state laws relating to discriminatory practices.
+4.Implement a policy of non-discrimination in the provision of services to patients and the employment of persons without regard to race, color, creed, national origin, gender, religion, sexual orientation, age, gender identity or expression, handicapping condition or degree of handicap, in accordance with Title VI of the Civil Rights Act of 1964, U.S. Executive Order #11246 entitled “Equal Employment Opportunity,” U.S. Department of Labor Regulations, Title V of the Rehabilitation Act of 1973, the Rhode Island Fair Employment Practices Act, R.I.
+Gen. Laws Chapter 28-5, the Americans with Disabilities Act, and any other applicable Federal or State laws relating to discriminatory practices.

 C.The governing body or other legal authority shall designate:

 1.An administrator who shall be responsible for the management and operation of the hospice program; and